cruncher/sparky/README.md

     </h1>

 Sparky has a number of template filters for modifying and formatting data.
 You can also create your own.
-Sparky template filter syntax is the same as
+Sparky template filter syntax is similar to
 <a href="http://docs.django.com/templates">Django template</a> filter syntax:

     <p>{{ date|date:'d M Y' }}</p>